Missy Elliott, Ella Mai, Kehlani & More Remember Aaliyah On The 18th Anniversary Of The Singer’s Death

-Several artists took time to remember R&B singer Aaliyah 18 years after her tragic death.
+Several artists took time to remember R&B singer Aaliyah, 18 years after her tragic death.

 The “Try Again” artist was remembered on Sunday by both fans of her work and those who knew and worked with her.
 People reports that Missy Elliott, one of Aaliyah’s closest friends and music producer, spearheaded the social media tributes.
 The rapper shared on Twitter a photo of Aaliyah and the contributions she made to the music world while she was alive and after her death in 2001.